sparkfun/Qwiic_Template_Py/README.md

 ### Upload the Package to PyPi.org

 The ```twine``` command is used to upload the install packages to pypi.org.
-To upload the pacakges, use the following command:
+To upload the packages, use the following command:

 ```sh
 twine upload dist/*